tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 ## Data and Control Plane Slice Policy Mode

-In order to support strict guarantees and hard isolation between slice aggregates, the network resources can be partitioned in both the control plane and data plane.
+In order to support strict guarantees for slice aggregates, the network resources can be partitioned in both the control plane and data plane.